 setwd() and inside of the parentheses is the route your computer takes to get to the folder you selected.
 And now R knows which folder to look in for the data you want.
 It is good form to start your R Script with

 setwd() to make sure you can load the data.
-So copy that line of code that says
+Copy the line of code that says

 setwd() (which stands for “set working directory”), including everything in the parentheses, to your R Script when you start working.